 He is the author of two critically acclaimed books, The Macho Paradox: Why Some Men Hurt Women and How all Men Can Help, and Man Enough?
 Donald Trump, Hillary Clinton and the Politics of Presidential Masculinity.

-has been viewed more than 3 million times.
+has garnered more than 5 million views.

 The mixed-gender, multiracial MVP program is one of the longest-running and most widely influential sexual assault and relationship abuse prevention programs in high schools, colleges, sports culture and the military in North America and beyond.

 MVP introduced the “bystander” approach to the gender violence prevention field; Katz is one of the key architects of this now broadly popular approach.

 In 1997 Katz founded MVP Strategies, which provides sexual harassment and gender violence prevention leadership training to institutions in the public and private sectors.

 Also in 1997 Katz created and directed the first worldwide gender violence prevention program in the history of the U.S. Marine Corps.
 He and his colleagues have been centrally involved in the development and implementation of system-wide gender violence prevention training in the U.S. Air Force and Navy.
 MVP has also worked extensively on U.S. Army bases in the States and overseas in Iraq.

 From 2000-2003 he served on the U.S. Secretary of Defense’s Task Force on Domestic Violence in the Military, and over the years he has served as subject matter expert on numerous state and federal projects in the area of gender violence prevention education.